 Rule-based subscriptions are supported with buffered messaging.
 The procedure for adding subscribers is enhanced to allow an application to express interest in persistent messages only, buffered messages only, or both.

-For non-sharded queues, array dequeue is not supported for buffered messaging, but you can still use the array dequeue procedure by setting array size to one message.
+For AQ queues, array dequeue is not supported for buffered messaging, but you can still use the array dequeue procedure by setting array size to one message.

 Dequeuing applications can choose to dequeue persistent messages only, buffered messages only, or both types.
 Visibility must be set to